-st_dev: 0 file 1 console st_ino: No valid meaning for the target.
-Transmitted unchanged. st_mode: Valid mode bits are described in Appendix C. Any other bits have currently no meaning for the target. st_uid: No valid meaning for the target.
-Transmitted unchanged. st_gid: No valid meaning for the target.
-Transmitted unchanged. st_rdev: No valid meaning for the target.
+''' st_dev A value of 0 represents a file, 1 the console.

+st_ino No valid meaning for the target.
 Transmitted unchanged.

-'''

-st_atime, st_mtime, st_ctime:
+st_mode Valid mode bits are described in Section D.9.9 [Constants], page 363.
+Any other bits have currently no meaning for the target.

+st_uid st_gid st_rdev No valid meaning for the target.
+Transmitted unchanged.
-These values have a host and file system dependent

-accuracy.
-Especially on Windows hosts the file systems
+st_atime st_mtime st_ctime These values have a host and file system dependent accuracy.
+Especially on '''

-don't support exact timing values.

-'''

-The target gets a struct stat of the above representation and is responsible to coerce it to the target representation before continuing.
+The target gets a struct stat of the above representation and is responsible for coercing it to the target representation before continuing.